-- 1.6 Privacy Policy and provisions to be communicated to staff at staff professional development, staff meetings and in policy documents.
-CPFS collaboration is facilitated through the Principal and where appropriate with the executive members and other staff. - 1.7 Refresher of Child Protection requirements and best practice training for staff was delivered by AISWA in 2023.
-Evidence of training collected. - 2.
-Children and young people are informed about their rights, participate in decisions affecting them and are taken seriously. - 2.1 Student Code of Conduct developed in consultation with staff, students and community.
+Children and young people are informed about their rights, participate in decisions affecting them and are taken seriously.

+- 2.1 Student Code of Conduct developed in consultation with staff, students and community.
 Code of Conduct published and visual, student friendly versions displayed and available.
 Human Rights, including UN's CRC is inculcated into HASS, Health and Christian Living curriculum.
-Protective Behaviours' programme incorporates the rights of children and training in assertiveness and reporting. - 2.2 Christian Living and Health programme provide specific opportunities to proactively encourage and teach the importance of friendships and strategies to support respectful, healthy relationships.
+Protective Behaviours' programme incorporates the rights of children and training in assertiveness and reporting. - 2.2 Christian Living and Health programme provide specific opportunities to proactively encourage and teach the importance of healthy friendships and strategies to support respectful, appropriate relationships.
 Relationship courses in the High School facilitate healthy, respectful relationships between peers (REAL programme).
 Camps are also organised in High School across multiple year levels, focusing on team and relationship building.
 1:1 support and coaching available through documented plan provision. - 2.3 Teaching staff to implement Protective Behaviours' curriculum and submit this to the Principal.
 As part of the Protective Behaviours' implementation, parents/carers are informed of the content covered and informed about which children have chosen as safe people in their trusted network, to report concerns to.
-Keeping Safe protective behaviours training is up-to-date; this resource forms the basis for curriculum delivery. - 2.4 All mandatory reporters (teaching staff) undertake annual training.
+Keeping Safe protective behaviours training is up-to-date; this resource forms the basis for curriculum delivery.
+Keeping Safe training for staff up-to-date through AISWA. - 2.4 All mandatory reporters (teaching staff) undertake annual training.
 All staff have access to policy and are trained in Child Protection, Protective Behaviours and Mandatory Reporting responsibilities.
 Compliance declarations are made by staff in relation to their awareness of key child safe principles.
 Staff to read and practise the National Principles of Child Safe Organisations.
 Staff discuss the relevance and implementation of this document at staff meetings and in professional development.
-Every staff meeting there is a scheduled period to discuss general student concerns, raise concerns and staff is also encouraged to report any concerns of welfare to the Principal, or delegate, where appropriate.
+Every staff meeting there is a scheduled period to discuss general student concerns, raise concerns and staff is also encouraged and required to report any concerns of welfare to the Principal, or delegate, where appropriate.

 Staff handbooks, policy and training focuses on the rights and responsibilities of students, staff and volunteers.
 The welfare of students is a focus, including child friendly reporting.

-3. Families and 3.1 The school facilitates parental participation through: communities are regular contact and accessibility to staff; informed and regular parent surveys to ascertain satisfaction and to provide opportunity involved in for input; promoting child Complaints Management Policy in place and published as available to all safety and school community members, including students; wellbeing.
-Community is encouraged to participate in decisions and give input in College events and interactions with staff, via P&F, and requests are made for community to do so via emails, newsletters and staff/parent interactions.
-3.2 Child safe approaches found in policy and are communicated generally through newsletters and other communications.
-Parent information evenings on Child Protection and Online Safety have been undertaken previously.
-3.3 The Board has key parent representation and approves the College's policy practice and structure.
-Parents are invited to strategic development meetings and are encouraged to comment in relation to the College's policies and practice (e.g. via email, Parent Survey, etc.).
-3.4 The Parent Handbook is published annually and is directly provided to each parent outlining operations and governance.
-Information is regularly communicated through the College's newsletter, direct messages, emails, Consent 2Go and website.
-Board email address is made available to all parents and school community members.
-4. Equity is 4.1 Documented plans are prepared in consultation with parents/carers, CPFS upheld and and relevant outside agencies to ensure students' needs are understood and diverse needs met and appropriate accommodations and adjustments are made for all identified vulnerable students.
-Staff or volunteers interacting with students respected in are made aware of student needs and how to meet them where appropriate. policy and practice.
-Staff collaborate to review student performance, pastoral needs, and individual circumstances to ensure that all students are understood and provided for.
+Families and communities are informed and involved in promoting child safety and wellbeing.